finarly/Notes/In_progress/DataBricks_Associate.md

 - Incremental processing via Auto Loader needs `STREAMING` keyword
 - Comment is visible to anyone exploring the data catalog

+#### Terms, Definitions and Rules:

+Terms:
+- **Streaming**: is a processing paradigm in which datasets are treated as unbounded.
+- **Incremental**: is an update patter nin which minimal changes are made to the destination data.
+- **Continuous**: refers to a pipeline that is always running until it is stopped at an arbitrary time.

+A **streaming table** is a Delta Table with extra support for streaming or incremental data processing by allowing you to process a growing dataset, handling each row only once.
+These tables are designed to need data sources that are append-only.

+A **materialized view** is a live table in Databricks.
+These views are refreshed according to the update schedule of the pipeline in which they are contained.
+DLT abstracts away complexities associated with dealing with scheduling.
+They are powerful because they can handle changes in the source.

+- Table references:
+    - `LIVE` keyword must be used to refer to other DLT tables (e.g. `LIVE.table_name`)
+    - `STREAMING` keyword must be used to refer to streaming tables (e.g. `STREAM(LIVE.table_name)`)

 #### Creating new pipeline

 Click "Workflows" > select "Delta Live Tables" tab > "Create pipeline"